kevinegan31/ARGOS/README.md

 When using Windows system, please clone to the drive directly like 'C:\\' or 'D:\\', not the folders in 'C:\\' or 'D:\\', because some file names are too long to be cloned in Windows.
 MAC OS and Linux do not have this problem.

-We have recently published an `R` package on [CRAN](https://cran.r-project.org/web/packages/ARGOS/index.html).
+We have recently published an `R` package for ARGOS on [CRAN](https://cran.r-project.org/web/packages/ARGOS/index.html).
 The corresponding GitHub page can be found [here](https://github.com/kevinegan31/ARGOS-Package).